barakvalzer/k8s-minikube-python-mysql-monitoring/README.md

 That's it! 🎉 You now have a full CI/CD pipeline for ArgoCD integrated with GitHub Actions.---

-## 🔐 How to Generate Secrets for Local Minikube ArgoCD

-If you're running ArgoCD inside **Minikube**, here's how to extract the credentials and configure GitHub Secrets manually:

----

 ### ✅ Step 1: Get ArgoCD Admin Password